-The Canadian government has several programs to help refugees establish themselves in their new home.
+The Canadian government has several programs to help refugees settle in their new home.

 Resettlement Assistance Program

-- meeting the refugee at the airport or port of entry;
+- meeting you at the airport or port of entry

-This money is also used to give the refugee income support for up to one year or until that person becomes self-sufficient, whichever comes first.
+You can also use this money for income support for up to one year, or until you can support yourself, whichever comes first.

 Immigration Loans Program